-Since 2009, New Jersey has provided employees with partial pay while they take time off to bond with a new child or care for an ill family member.
+Under New Jersey law, employees are entitled to partial pay while they take time off to bond with a new child or care for an ill family member.
 Paid family leave is funded through deductions from employee paychecks, not through employer contributions.

 To be eligible for benefits, New Jersey employees must meet one of the following wage requirements:

-Employees must also take leave for one of the following covered reasons:
+Employees may take leave for one of the following covered reasons:

 Paid family leave is not available when an employee takes leave for his or her own illness.
 However, for short-term disabilities—including pregnancy and other medical conditions—the employee may be able to collect state disability benefits.
 For more information, see the New Jersey Department of Labor and Workforce Development’s Temporary Disability Insurance page.